 - Efficacy of Tamiflu in patients who begin treatment after 48 hours of symptoms has not been established.

-- TAMIFLU is not a substitute for early and annual vaccination as recommended by the Centers for Disease Control and Prevention Advisory Committee on Immunization Practices.
+- Tamiflu is not a substitute for early and annual influenza vaccination as recommended by the Centers for Disease Control and Prevention Advisory Committee on Immunization Practices.

-- There is no evidence for efficacy of TAMIFLU in any illness caused by agents other than influenza virus types A and B.
+- There is no evidence for efficacy of Tamiflu in any illness caused by agents other than influenza viruses types A and B.

 - Influenza viruses change over time.
-Emergence of resistant mutations could decrease drug effectiveness.
+Emergence of resistance mutations could decrease drug effectiveness.
 Other factors (for example, changes in viral virulence) might also diminish clinical benefit of antiviral drugs.
-Prescribers should consider available information on influenza drug susceptibility patterns and treatment effects when deciding whether to use TAMIFLU.
+Prescribers should consider available information on influenza drug susceptibility patterns and treatment effects when deciding whether to use Tamiflu.